Bowen999/LIPID-PLUS/README.md

 The usage of the pipeline with **custom parameters** can be found in the `Advanced Usage` section of [Docs](https://bowen999.github.io/lipid-plus-docs/docs.html).

-The pipeline will generate several files in the `results/` directory. **Main result file**: `results/final_annotations.csv` contains your complete lipid annotations, the `name` column displays the final search/prediction results.
+The pipeline will generate several files in the `results/` directory.
+ **Main result file**: `results/final_annotations.csv` contains the complete lipid annotations result, search/prediction are recorded in `name` column.

 ```text
 results/